khatri-raj/healthcare-app/README.md

 ---
 ## 🏥 Healthcare App Overview

-This project offers a complete healthcare platform where doctors and patients can interact seamlessly.
-It now includes a **blog system** allowing doctors to create health-related blog posts and patients to read them categorized by topics.
+This full-stack application facilitates seamless interaction between doctors and patients.
+In addition to managing profiles and roles, it includes:
+- A blog platform for doctors to post informative health content
+- Patients can explore blogs by category
+- Appointment system with calendar integration

 ---
 ## 🚀 Features